 RESPONSIBLE CONDUCT OF RESEARCH

 The National Institutes of Health (NIH) and the National Science Foundation (NSF) require training on the Responsible Conduct of Research (RCR) for certain grant-funded personnel.
 Given the large number of relevant agency funded grants, the Main Campus' RCR Plan was created to accommodate the NIH’s and NSF's respective RCRs, and therefore shall serve as the basis for signature authorization on NSF proposals as well as be partially or fully incorporated into NIH proposals.
-The Main Campus' RCR also is applicable to Law Center and SFS-Qatar faculty who are recipients of NIH and NSF grants.
+The Main Campus' RCR also is applicable to Law Center and GU-Qatar faculty who are recipients of NIH and NSF grants.
 Links to each of the aforementioned RCRs are available below:

 The University also provides RCR training for all researchers through the Office of Regulatory Affairs (ORA).
 We strongly encourage ALL research personnel (e.g. faculty, students, postdoctoral fellows, etc.) to become familiar with the University's RCR Training preferably before engaging in new research projects.

 Finally, the Health and Human Services (HHS) Office of Research Integrity has posted a Responsible Conduct of Research (RCR) Casebook.
 The teaching resource features cases organized on the following topics: authorship and publication, research misconduct, collaboration, data acquisition and management, conflicts of interest, peer review, mentor and trainee relationships, and social responsibility.
 All researchers are strongly encouraged to review and become familiar with these policies and procedures before embarking on research projects.